tonytvo/blog-generator/content/blog/learn-how-to-learn/index.md

     - 20% of foods you eat cause 80% of your sickness
     - by taking 10 minutes per day for prioritization, you can double your productivity
     - by looking at what experiences give you the most delight, you can begin to engineer your life

+## First principles thinking
+- reverse-engineer complicated situations and unleash creative possibility
+- reasoning from first principles, it's a tool to help clarify complicated problems by separating the underlying ideas or facts from any assumptions based on them. what remains are essential.
+- if you know the first principles of something, you can build the rest of your knowledge around them to produce something new.
+- to break down complicated problems into basic elements and then reassemble them from the ground up.
+- it's one of the best ways to learn to think for yourself, unlock your creative potential, and move from linear to non-linear results.

+### techniques for establishing first principles
+  - socratic questioning
+    - clarifying your thinking and explaining the origins of your ideas (why do I think this? what exactly do I think?)
+    - challenging assumptions (how do I know this is true? what if I thought the opposite?)
+    - looking for evidence (how can I back this up? what are the sources?)
+    - considering alternative perspectives (what might others think? how do I know I'm correct?)
+    - examining consequences and implications (what if I am wrong? what are the consequences if I am?)
+    - questioning the original questions (why did I think that? was I correct? what conclusions can I draw from the reasoning process?)
+    - the process stops you from relying on your gut and limits strong emotional responses.
+This process helps you build something that lasts.
+  - five why?
+    - asking why with the hope to get closer to the truth that we try to understand
 # Quotes

 "Marking a book is literally an experience of your differences or agreements with the author.
 It is the highest respect you can pay him"